Anandhavallikarthick/Phonepe-Data-visualization-and-Exploration/README.md

 c) Visualization

-Finally, create a Dashboard by using Streamlit and applying selection and dropdown options on the Dashboard and show the output are Geo visualization, bar chart, and Dataframe Table
+Finally, create a Dashboard by using Streamlit and applying selection and dropdown options on the Dashboard and show the output are Geo visualization, bar chart, donut chart, scatter plot.

+NAME : Anandhavalli Karthick

+BATCH: MDTM20

+DOMAIN : DATA SCIENCE